 slightly torturous hell holidays.

 On the teacher front we are madly getting set for the year ahead.
+Which means creating that pretty classroom.

 Printing, laminating, brainstorming, researching, planning, cutting, thinking, pinning, sorting, mental ruminating, checklist…ing and a little bit more laminating (there’s always more laminating to do).
+Whatever we can do to achieve the perfect pretty classroom.

 The start of the school year is quite a big deal for teachers.